Leave a Comment

 Kelly could take up the posture she had in the dream and act it by saying out aloud, “You don’t understand me!”
 This would need to be repeated a few times with as much of the feeling of frustration or attitudes connected with being misunderstood as appeared in or were suggested by the dream.
 What this can do is to involve more of yourself in expression than you usually do.
 This brings to the surface feelings that may be difficult to be aware of otherwise.
 Once felt they can be recognised for what they are.
 Often what happens is that the acting out carries on from the dream and may even involve some life situation you have been in.
 In other words you act or feel something more than was in the dream.
 Kelly could also try ‘jumping around’ shouting “You can understand me!”

-The aim is to dramatise what the dream is expressing to see if we can find what part of our history or emotions it is depicting.
+The aim is to dramatise what the dream is expressing to see if we can find what part of your history or emotions it is depicting.
 This often ‘hooks’ memories or feelings that would otherwise not be discovered.

 Being the Person or Thing

 In choosing an image to work with, such as a person, a tree, cat, place, or an environment like the street in the example dream above, it must again be treated as it appears in the dream, not as it may appear in real life.
 One can take any image from the dream to work with.
+But do not start thinking about the person or thing, imagine yourself as them or it – step into their body.
+Then wait for any feelings to arise and describe them, avoid trying to understand it by thinking about it – dreams arise from a level that preexists thinking.

 Stand in the Role of Character or Object

 I know it is difficult for some people to say ‘I’ instead of talking as if the dream character is someone else.
 But if you start claiming the dream image as your own in this way by saying such things as, “I am a tree” you will quickly realise you are talking about yourself.
+Seeing that all images of our dreams are productions of our self, in being an object or person we are tuning into aspects of oneself usually unconscious.

 Key Words